flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

 # Migrating from Cloud-Config to Container Linux Config

-Historically, the recommended way to provision a Flatcar Linux machine was with a cloud-config.
+Historically, the recommended way to provision a Flatcar Container Linux machine was with a cloud-config.
 This was a YAML file specifying things like systemd units to run, users that should exist, and files that should be written.
-This file would be given to a Flatcar Linux machine, and saved on disk.
+This file would be given to a Flatcar Container Linux machine, and saved on disk.
 Then a utility called coreos-cloudinit running in a systemd unit would read this file, look at the system state, and make necessary changes on every boot.

 Going forward, a new method of provisioning with Container Linux Configs is now recommended.